Top 10 Mortgage Lenders For Older Borrowers

 Summary

-There are many factors to discuss when considering whether an over 60’s lifetime mortgage is suitable for your plans.
+There are many factors to discuss when considering whether a mortgage for older borrower is suitable for your plans.

 Various aspects of equity release, including the option to transfer a lifetime mortgage to a new property, the protection against negative equity, considerations for early repayment, and the choice between a lump sum or drawdown lifetime mortgage are all important factors to consider when exploring equity release.